RMIT-Ace/SolarSysCodeAlong/docs/01-BasicEntity1.md

 `https://github.com/RMIT-Ace/SolarSysCodeAlong`

-In this post, we continue from the previous post.
-We will look at the basic Entity of RealityKit.
+In this post, we continue from the previous week.
+We will look at the basic component that make an object visible in spatial view - the Entity component.

+For this week, our code comes from these two git branches:

+- `01-BasicEntity`, and
+- `01-BasicEntity1`

 # Code Walkthrough